 Full Member –

-– Attend fifty percent (50%) of events outside of meetings per year.
+– Attend fifty percent (50%) of official club events and socials per year.

 Full Members enjoy the following rights –

 Any full member in good standing may propose an amendment to the bylaws.

 Any entity who provides fiscal support of $100.00 or more shall be recognized on our website and/or social media.

 An associate member is club supporter.
 They are authorized to display an associate member patch should they choose to.

 Honorary member is a title reserved for any non-member who goes above and beyond all expectations in support of the club.
 This title may be bestowed at the discretion of the membership.
 Honorary members shall be recognized on the club website.